rmcanany/SolidEdgeStorekeeper/Readme.md

 ### Cloning

 The data and templates are not in the GitHub repo.
 You need to download a Release to get them.
-To make them available in your development environment, copy the `DefaultData`, `DefaultTemplates` directories to the locations where your compiled `Storekeeper.exe` is located.
+To make them available in your development environment, copy the directories `DefaultDataSE2019`, `DefaultTemplatesSE2019`, `DefaultDataSE2024`, `DefaultTemplatesSE2024` to the locations where your compiled `Storekeeper.exe` is located.

 On my machine, the executable resides in two places: `bin\Debug\net8.0-windows\` and `bin\Release\net8.0-windows\`.
 I have copies of those directories in both places.